-Calcium stones are the most common stones and occur in about 80 per cent of patients with kidney stone disease.
-Among calcium stones, the most common form of stones found are calcium oxalate stones followed by calcium phosphate stones.
-Other important stones are those composed of other chemicals like uric acid, struvite (magnesium ammonium phosphate) and cysteine stones.
+Calcium stones are the most common stones and occur in about 80 percent of patients with kidney stone disease.
+Among calcium stones, the most common form of stones found is calcium oxalate stones followed by calcium phosphate stones.
+Other important stones are those composed of other chemicals like uric acid, struvite (magnesium ammonium phosphate) and cystine stones.

-Recurrent urinary tract infections with certain bacteria, for example, proteus or klebsiella, create an environment in the upper urinary tract that is favourable for the formation of a fast growing stone composed of magnesium ammonium phosphate.
+Recurrent urinary tract infections with certain bacteria, for example, Proteus or Klebsiella, create an environment in the upper urinary tract that is favorable for the formation of a fast-growing stone composed of magnesium ammonium phosphate.

-Some patients have a genetic abnormality that causes them to excrete excessive cysteine in the urine leading to the formation of cysteine stones.
+Some patients have a genetic abnormality that causes them to excrete excessive cysteine in the urine leading to the formation of cystine stones.

 Pain due to kidney stones can vary in intensity and is usually present in the flank or lower abdomen.
 The pain may be associated with nausea and vomiting and may be more intense when passing urine.

 Another common presentation of kidney stones is the appearance of blood in the urine.
 Other symptoms include frequent and painful urination and fever.